liamwalsh1980/Milestone-Project-4/README.md

 - Strong Hero Image on the Homepage
 - Header
 - Enter the Shop button with 'enter' icon
-- Shopping cart
+- Shopping bag

 ### Unregistered Users
 - Need to be able to:
-    - Search for products and services
+    - Search for products
     - View products/services
     - Use the sort facility
     - View details of each product/service
-    - Buy products and services as a guest
+    - Buy products as a guest
+    - Book a service as a guest
     - Receive an email confirmation for all purchases made
+    - Receive an email confirmation for a service booked ?
     - Register an Account using a username and secure password (optional)

 ### Registered Users
 - Need to be able to:
     - Login with username and password
-    - Search for products and services
+    - Search for products
     - View products/services
     - Use the sort facility
     - View details of each product/service
-    - Buy products and services
+    - Buy products as a guest
+    - Book a service as a guest
     - Receive an email confirmation for all purchases made
+    - Receive an email confirmation for a service booked ?
     - Access Profile - delivery details
     - Access Profile - order history (if applicable)
     - Logout